Start page

 In any case, the flood could not happen just around Mount Ararat, although its name is somewhat similar to Turk. aral "an island".
 Using Old Turkic art "Plateau Mountain" (NADELIAYEV V.M. a. o., 1999) Ararat has been determined very accurately – "an island mountain".
 However, the Bible does not speak of Mount Ararat, but about the "mountains of Ararat", so we can conclude that Noah's ark landed not optional on Mount Ararat and it received its name later as a memory of the flood when people settled near it.

-The existence of three large lakes nearby Mount Ararat fit very well with their three Noah's sons.
+The existence of three large lakes near Mount Ararat fit very well with their three Noah's sons.
 Perhaps, the tradition preserved the memory of the three ancestors of the tribes, who settled around these lakes.
 A legend of Adam, too, can have a real basis.
-The word Adam meaning "a man" is present in almost all Turkic languages and also in Iranian, Caucasian, Finno-Ugric.
-All researchers believed that it is of Persian-Arabic origin, but in the Chuvash word etem has a form that can not be explained by borrowing.
+The word Adam meaning "a man" is present in almost all Turkic languages and also in Iranian, Caucasian, and Finno-Ugric.
+All researchers believed that it is of Persian-Arabic origin, but the Chuvash word etem has a form that can not be explained by borrowing.
 Mari aydems "a man" also can not be explained by borrowing, in contrast to the Udm. adyami "the same".
 The Khanty language has the word átamá meaning "people", as in form and in meaning it does not seem to be borrowed from Turkic.
 Chuvash has other words of this root: Atam – the name of a deity, a few unexplained geographical names – village Chavash-Etem, Tutar-Atem, the Etem-Shive River.
 The Chuvash expression "Etem yurtna shaman" (a small bone to bewitch), according to V. Sergeyev, reminds Biblical themes, he explains it as "a bone has loved by Adam" (SERGEYEV V.I., 1981: 105).
 Ossetian adäm means "people".
-Words of this root and similar sense ("a man", "a husband") are spread throughout the Caucasus: Georg. adamiani, Lak. adamina, Avar. adan, Agul. idemi, Ahv. ande, Bats. admiā, Buduh. idmi, Darg. adam, Lezgi itim, Rutul edemi, Chechn. adam, etc. Perhaps some of them are borrowed from the Arabic or Turkic languages, but not all, as it is evidenced by the variety of forms.
+Words of this root and similar sense ("a man", "a husband") are spread throughout the Caucasus: Georg. adamiani, Lak. adamina, Avar. adan, Agul. idemi, Ahv. ande, Bats. admiā, Buduh. idmi, Darg. adam, Lezgi itim, Rutul edemi, Chechn. adam, etc. Perhaps some of them are borrowed from the Arabic or Turkic languages, however not all.
+It is evidenced by the variety of forms.
 Presumably Germanic words meaning "a son-in-law" Ger Eidam, OE. ethum, Old Frisian athom could be originated from this root.
 Hence, there is reason to believe that adam is an ancient Nostratic word meaning "a man".
-It is believed that on – Heb. adamah has original meaning "earth", "red".
+It is believed that on – Heb. adamah has the original meaning "earth", "red".
 Such a prosaic explanation for the name of a person is somewhat doubtful.
 A man in the imagination of primitive people could differ from an animal that has a soul.
-In this regard, the word adam in sense "a man" can also be compared with Ger.
+In this regard, the word adam in the sense of "a man" can also be compared with Ger.
 Atem "breath, spirit" and other Germanic words of this roots and the same meaning.
-F. Kluge (A. KLUGE FRIIEDRICH, 1989) compares Germanic words with Old Ind atma "breath ,soul" ("Hauch, Seele").
+F. Kluge (A. KLUGE FRIEDRICH, 1989) compares Germanic words with Old Ind atma "breath, soul" ("Hauch, Seele").
 J. Pokorny (A. POKORNY J., 1949-1959) relates Germ Atem to PIE *etmen "breath" and gives matches to it in the Indian and Celtic languages.
-G. Frisk (A. FRISK H., 1970) classifies here Gr ατμοσ " steam" .
-Obviously Iranian words dam "breath" are belonging to this group.
+G. Frisk (A. FRISK H., 1970) classifies here Gr ατμοσ " steam".
+Iranian words dam "breath" belong to this group.
 Consequently, the definition of man as a creature that has a soul is more believable than its origin linked to the earth.
-Such explanation might be supposed later by scholars of the Bible.
+Such an explanation might be proposed later by scholars of the Bible.

-If we assume that the speakers of the Nostratic languages left the places of primary settlements at the beginning of the 6th millennium BC. and some of them migrated to Eastern Europe at the end of the 6th – at the beginning of the 5th millennium BC, then one can understand the appearance of the Neolithic on this territory.
+If we assume that the speakers of the Nostratic languages left the primary habitats at the beginning of the 6th millennium BC.
+Some of them migrated to Eastern Europe at the end of the 6th – at the beginning of the 5th millennium BC, then one can understand the appearance of the Neolithic on this territory.
 Archaeological facts prove that Mesolithic settlements existed here next to the Neolithic settlements for a long time, that is, there were no incentive natural conditions for changing the management of the economy here.
 Here is what K.F.Meynander wrote about this:

 The people of the comb-pottery cultures adopted from the simultaneous Neolithic cultures, among other things, the ability to make pottery, but they did not abandon the methods of farming that were characteristic of the Mesolithic era.(MEYNANDER K.F.
 1974: 24).